Lark implements the following parsing algorithms: Earley, LALR(1), and CYK

 1) Lark will choose the best derivation for you (default).
 Users can choose between different disambiguation strategies, and can prioritize (or demote) individual rules over others, using the rule-priority syntax.

-2) Users may choose to recieve the set of all possible parse-trees (using ambiguity='explicit'), and choose the best derivation themselves.
+2) Users may choose to receive the set of all possible parse-trees (using ambiguity='explicit'), and choose the best derivation themselves.
 While simple and flexible, it comes at the cost of space and performance, and so it isn't recommended for highly ambiguous grammars, or very long inputs.

 3) As an advanced feature, users may use specialized visitors to iterate the SPPF themselves.
 Future versions of Lark intend to improve and simplify this interface.